rackerlabs/configsnap/README.md

 Usage: configsnap [options]

 Record useful system state information, and compare to previous state if run with PHASE containing "post" or "rollback".
+An optional file, /etc/configsnap/additional.conf, can be provided for extra files, directories or commands to register during configsnap execution.

 Options:
   -h, --help            show this help message and exit